rituraj19852008/LatestLoggerSystem/README.md

 with the new file name in the mentioned command or give a relative path to the logfile that you would like to be parsed.

 Logging output from the program can be found in LatestLoggerSystemOutputLogs.txt

+Side Notes on the Output:-

+Regarding displaying the database values back to us for evaluation as in, what the program should do it just says to
+,Flag any long events that take longer than 4ms and Write the found event details to file-based HSQLDB in the working folder.
+So I implemented a SELECT * FROM Events statement which reads all table entries and logs the alerts in debug mode.
+As well as this I also added a method to purge all records to clear the table before closing the connection as to avoid overlap of different files.
+In the LatestLoggerSystemOutputLogs.txt one can see the output after running the program & it prints the LogEvents that took more than 4ms , also we can inspect the DB while running the application to see all the values.